 Expenditures reported on the schedule are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

 Note 3 - Indirect Cost Rate

-Jewish Family Service of San Diego does not use the 10% de minimus indirect cost rate as allowed under the Uniform Guidance.
+Jewish Family Service of San Diego will use the 10% de minimis indirect cost rate for contracts that do not have a negotiated rate.

 Schedule of Findings and Questioned Costs